HAKORADev/telegram-bot/README.md

 - Ensure you have **Python 3.7+** installed
 - Run with administrative privileges if needed
-- Install required dependencies: `pip install -r requirements.txt`
+- Install required dependencies: `Available in the Read Me file`

 ### 💻 For Executable Users